 A Risk-Based Approach to Component and Supplier Management: Mitigating Risk with Component and Compliance Intelligence discusses the importance of a structured risk management process to mitigate supply risk and ensure products can be delivered to market reliably and cost-effectively, and the importance of having the right supply chain information to support the process.
-Please enjoy the free Executive Summary below, or click the report title above to download the full PDF (free of charge, no registration required).

 Table of Contents